From Role-Based Surgical Domain Modeling

 Challenges in Surgical Operating Rooms

 The surgical OR is a challenging environment compared to general environments where individuals are easily distinguished by their clothing and faces.
-Team members wear standardized, often visually indistinct smocks and gowns to maintain sterility.
-This homogeneity makes traditional appearance-based identification methods, which rely on texture and color fail.
-Furthermore, surgical masks, skull caps, and other protective equipment hide facial features and hair, which are the prominent cues for person re-identification.
+Team members wear standardized smocks and gowns to maintain sterility.
+This homogeneity makes traditional appearance-based identification methods fail.

 Activation Maps

-We shift our focus from appearance to geometry and articulated motion to overcome this.
-Our approach encodes surgical personnel as sequences of 3D point clouds, to naturally disentangle identity-relevant shape and motion patterns from misleading, appearance-based confounders.
-By capturing invariant geometric properties like an individual's stature, body shape, and unique movement patterns, we can create a robust biometric signature that persists even when attire is identical.
+We shift our focus to geometry and articulated motion.
+Our approach encodes personnel as sequences of 3D point clouds to disentangle identity-relevant shape from appearance confounders.

-The video below illustrates this concept.
-While the surgeons are visually ambiguous in the RGB image, their distinct heights and body shapes become clear and measurable in the point cloud representation.
+While surgeons are visually ambiguous in RGB, their distinct heights and shapes are measurable in point clouds.

 Results